help me I got no idea how to I am clueless

 -

-1 - start quake up [yay]
+1 - start quake up [yay

-----------1.5 - [gets tricky if this step is required] if the map requires a mod [ie Quoth] you have to make a batch file in your quake folder, open the batch [.bat is the extension] and type [with no]
+----------1.5 - [gets tricky if this step is required] if the map requires a mod [ie Quoth] you have to make a batch file in your quake folder, open the batch [.bat is the extension] and type [with no

 quakeclientsname [such as Qrack,DarkPlaces or ProQuake or FitzQuake] -game nameofmodfolder [ so the quoth files will be in a folder in your quake folder, you see, so itd be like thingy/quake/quoth\filesnshit]

-a clean example of this would beglpro399 -game quoth
+a clean example of this would be

 2 - bring down console [usually bound to the "~" or "`" key]